 One of the most popular recipes on the blog is my Oven Baked Country-Style Pork Ribs.
 They are fall-off-the-bone-tender and really are a crowd pleaser, but with the 3-hour cook time, they just aren’t an option for a typical weeknight meal.
-Today, I’m sharing with you an adaptation of those ribs made in my Instant Pot; Instant Pot Pork Ribs.
+Today, I’m sharing with you an adaptation of those ribs made in my Instant Pot (affiliate link); Instant Pot Pork Ribs.

 I give the ribs layers of flavors, by first seasoning them with my homemade Sweet BBQ Dry Rub.
 I then like to use the saute setting and give the ribs a quick sear on all sides.
 It doesn’t take long and you can totally skip that step if you are pressed for time.
 I find the browned meat more visually appealing in the end product than simply going straight to the pressure cycle.
 However, you can skip this step, if you prefer.
 I brown the ribs in two batches removing the first batch to a plate while I quickly brown the second batch.

 Once the pressure cooking cycle is finished and the pressure has been released using the natural release (15 minute slow release method) for meats – a quick release causes the meat to be tough.
-I then remove the ribs from the Instant pot to a foil-lined rimmed baking sheet.
+I then remove the ribs from the Instant pot to a foil-lined rimmed baking sheet (affiliate link).

 At this point, you have two options; sauce them as they are or caramelize the sauce under the broiler.
 I like my sauce caramelized so a quick 5-minute trip under the broiler and dinner is served.
 While the ribs are caramelizing in the oven, I steam my vegetables.